-All students are required to meet and maintain requirements for participation at clinical sites.
-Students will not be allowed to enter the clinical area if adherence to agency and SUNY Ulster Nursing Program requirements are not obtained and/or maintained.
-Students that do not maintain or update records, or adhere to SUNY Ulster Nursing Clinical Requirements will not be permitted into the clinical setting and therefore, unable to achieve the objectives of the nursing course.
+All students are required to meet and maintain the necessary clinical compliance criteria for participation at clinical sites.
+Failure to adhere to the agency and SUNY Ulster Nursing Program's requirements will prevent students from entering the clinical area.
+Students who do not maintain or update their records, or comply with SUNY Ulster Nursing Clinical Requirements, will be prohibited from attending clinicals, thus unable to meet course objectives.